willprice/architecture-counter-machine-assembler/README.md

 * Labels start with `:`
 * Output should be to a hex file with the format `<instruction><newline>`
 * For debugging purposes output line numbers

+## Tests
+To run the tests you must have nose installed, once installed run `nosetests` in the top directory.